mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 ### Metadata

-The `metadata` section contains measurement metadata: key-value pairs associated with a capability inherited by its specification and results.
+The `metadata` section contains measurement metadata: key-value pairs associated with a Capability inherited by its Specification and Results.
 Metadata can also be thought of as immutable parameters.
-This is intended to represent information which can be used to make decisions at the client as to the applicability of a given capability (e.g. details of algorithms used or implementation-specific information) as well as to make adjustments at post-measurement analysis time when contained within results.
+This is intended to represent information which can be used to make decisions at the Client as to the applicability of a given Capability (e.g. details of algorithms used or implementation-specific information) as well as to make adjustments at post-measurement analysis time when contained within Results.

 An example metadata element might be '`measurement.identifier: qof`', which identifies the underlying tool taking measurements, such that later analysis can correct for known peculiarities in the implementation of the tool.
 Another example might be '`location.longitude = 8.55272`', which while not particularly useful for analysis purposes, can be used to draw maps of measurements.

 ### Result Columns and Values

-Results are represented using two sections: `results` which identify the elements to be returned by the measurement, and `resultvalues` which contains the actual values. `results` appear in all statements, while `resultvalues` appear only in result messages.
+Results are represented using two sections: `results` which identify the elements to be returned by the measurement, and `resultvalues` which contains the actual values. `results` appear in all statements, while `resultvalues` appear only in Result messages.

 The `results` section contains an ordered list of result columns for a given measurement: names of elements which will be returned by the measurement.
 The result columns are identified by the names of the elements from the element registry.